gekatateam/neptunus/plugins/processors/http/README.md

 # Http Processor Plugin

-The `http` performs HTTP requests for each event.
+The `http` processor plugin performs HTTP requests for each event.
 This plugin requires parser and serializer.

 Unlike [HTTP output](../../outputs/http/README.md), this plugin uses configured label as a request path (it's optional, btw), not event routing key.